-How do we achieve this goal?
-First, instead of defining the semantics of modules via a "direct" static and dynamic semantics, we employ an elaboration semantics in which the meaning of module expressions is defined by a simple, compositional translation into vanilla $F{\omega}$ , under plain $F{\omega}$ typing environments.
-Our approach thus synthesizes elements of the two alternative definitions of Standard ML modules given by Harper & Stone (2000) and Russo (1998).
-Like the former, we define our semantics by elaboration; but whereas Harper & Stone elaborate ML modules into yet another module type system-a variant of Harper & Lillibridge (1994)-we elaborate them into $F{\omega}$ , which is a significantly simpler system.
-Like the latter, we classify ML modules using $F{\omega}$ types; our elaboration effectively provides an evidence translation for a simplified variant of Russo's definition, which lacked a dynamic semantics and type soundness proof.
+Our approach thus synthesizes elements of two alternative definitions of Standard ML modules given by Harper & Stone (2000) and Russo (1998).
+Like Harper & Stone (2000), we define our semantics by elaboration; but whereas Harper & Stone elaborated ML modules into yet another (dependently-typed) module type system-a variant of Harper & Lillibridge (1994)-we elaborate them into F{ω} , which is a significantly simpler system.
+Like Russo (1998), we classify ML modules-and interpret ML signatures-directly using the types of System F{ω} ; but whereas Russo only presented a static semantics, our elaboration effectively provides an evidence translation for a simplified and streamlined variant of his definition, thus equipping it with a dynamic semantics and type soundness proof.